Wisdom Tooth Extractions Bellingham

 Our team will only recommend removing wisdom teeth if they pose a threat to your future oral health or are causing you severe pain.
 We also recommend extraction when there isn’t enough room in your mouth to allow them to grow in, which could cause orthodontic issues, as well as increase your risk of cavities.

-At Moreno & Young Dental, we always try to preserve your natural teeth whenever we’re able to.
-However, if we notice that your wisdom teeth will pose threats to your oral health, it’s likely that we’ll recommend extracting them.
-While our team refers our patients who have impacted wisdom teeth to local experts, we do extract third molars that have erupted through the gumline in-house.
+At Young Dental, we always try to preserve your natural teeth whenever we’re able to.
+However, if we notice that your wisdom teeth will pose a threat to your oral health, we’ll likely recommend extracting them.
+While our team refers our patients who have impacted wisdom teeth to local experts, we do extract most third molars on a regular basis.
 This process is similar to any other type of extraction.
 We’ll elevate the tooth out of its socket and gently wiggle it back and forth, which will allow us to fully remove it from your mouth.

 Recovering from Wisdom Tooth Extraction